15 thinking styles that lead to massive anxiety 2/15: Polarized thinking

 This creates a black and white world, and because we miss all the nuances of grey, our reactions to events swing from one emotional extreme to another.

-Polarized thinking can also lead to unhelpful forms of perfectionism, that everything has to be so so.
+Polarized thinking can also lead to unhelpful forms of perfectionism, that everything has to be faultless.
 The greatest danger in polarized thinking is its impact on how we judge ourselves.

 If we aren’t perfect or brilliant, then we must be a failure or an imbecile.
 There is no room for mistakes or mediocrity and others won’t put up with our mistakes either.